jaydeepc/sarangsh/README.md

 Sarangsh (सारांश) is an AI-powered call summarizer that uses Claude to generate comprehensive summaries of transcripts, with a focus on earnings calls and other business communications.

+## ⚠️ Important Security Note

+Never commit your actual API keys to the repository.
+The `.env.example` file contains only placeholder values.
+Always:
+1. Keep your actual API keys in `.env` (which is gitignored)
+2. Use environment variables in Vercel for deployment
+3. Never share or expose your API keys in public repositories

 ## Features

 - PDF transcript upload support